datanav/docs/security-internal-notes.rst

 In this case, the entities from one specific dataset (call it "X") should be publicly available.

-By default, reading the entities of a dataset requires the "read-dataset-entities" permission, which is not assigned to the build-in "Public" role (the "Public" role represents anonymous users).
-But in this case we want to replace that permission-requirement with a new organization-specific permission.
+By default, reading the entities of a dataset requires the "group:User" principal, which means that only authenticated users can read the data.
+But in this case we want to replace that principal-requirement with a new organization-specific value.

-In the Sesam portal:
-1. Create a new organization-specific permission and give it a descriptive name.
-For instance: "Read dataset X".
-2. Assign the "Read dataset X" permission to the build-in "Public" role.

 In the Sesam management studio:
-Update the permission-checks on the "X" dataset from the default
+Update the principal-checks on the "X" dataset from the default

-    "read-dataset-entities (default)"
+    "group:User (default)"

 to

-    **"Read dataset X"**
+    "group:Public"

 Restricted dataset
 ~~~~~~~~~~~~~~~~~~

 In this case, the entities from one specific dataset (call it "Y") should be only be available for some specific users.
-By default all datasets are protected by the "read-dataset-entities" permission, which is given to all authenticated
+By default all datasets are protected by the "group:User" principal, which is given to all authenticated
 users.

 In the Sesam portal:
-1. Create a new organization-specific permission and give it a descriptive name.
-For instance: "Read dataset Y".
+1. Create a new organization-specific principal and give it a descriptive name.
+For instance: "group:TrustedUser".
-2. Create a new organization-specific role and give it a descriptive name.
-For instance: "Trusted user".
-3. Assign the "Read dataset Y" permission to the "Trusted user" role.
-4. Assign the "Trusted user" role to the users that should be allowed to read the entities from dataset "Y".

 In the Sesam management studio:
-Update the permission-checks on the "read-entities" action on the "Y" dataset from the default
+Update the principal-checks on the "read-entities" action on the "Y" dataset from the default

-    "read-dataset-entities (default)"
+    "group:User (default)"

 to

-    "read-dataset-entities (default)" **AND "Read dataset Y"**
+    "group:TrustedUser"